applevir/STEAK/README.md

 **4. How do I make STEAK process my SAM/FASTQ in a parallel fashion?**

-Make sure you have MPI first, then for example to run with 200 cores:
+Make sure you have MPI first.
+Then, for example, if you were to run with 200 cores:

 `mpirun -n 200 steak --input ALL_DA_GENOMES.sam --TE-reference MOBILELEMENT.fasta --paired --aligned`